Is life insurance a good investment?

 When your assets will be subject to an estate tax

-People with particularly high net worth can benefit from permanent life insurance.
+If you have a high net worth, you can benefit from whole life insurance.
 If your heirs will have to pay an estate tax on your assets when you die, a permanent life insurance policy can help offset some of those costs.

 So, for example, if your estate is worth $13 million and $940,000 of that is subject to an estate tax, you might take out a permanent life insurance policy worth $1 million so that money goes directly to your heirs — tax-free — when you die.

-A permanent life insurance policy might also benefit your heirs if your estate consists largely of fixed or long-term assets, such as real estate.
+A whole life insurance policy might also benefit your heirs if your estate consists largely of fixed or long-term assets, such as real estate.

 Your heirs will need to pay federal taxes on your estate within nine months of your death, which could be difficult if your assets aren’t liquid.